Introduction To Multiple Time Frame Analysis

-Above is 4 hour chart of Crude Oil and it clearly shows that an uptrend is in place defined by a series of higher highs and higher lows.
+Above is a 4-hour chart of Crude Oil and it clearly shows that an uptrend is in place, defined by a series of higher highs and higher lows.
+These patterns are consistent with the principles of market geometry we have discussed in the past.
 We also drew in an ascending blue trend line connecting the higher lows with each other.

-This is very basic analysis, but what it tells us is that the trend is up and that we will only look for long positions until price does the following:
+This is a very basic analysis, but what it tells us is that the trend is up and that we will only look for long positions until the price does the following:

 4 Hour Chart Objectives